 Rationale

 Economics is one of the social sciences, which has a great influence on every human being.
 As economic life and the economy go through changes, the need to ground education in children’s own experiences becomes essential.
-While doing so, it is imperative to provide them opportunities to acquire analytical skills to observe and understand the economic realities.
+While doing so, it is imperative to provide them with opportunities to acquire analytical skills to observe and understand the economic realities.

 At the senior secondary stage, the learners are in a position to understand abstract ideas, exercise the power of thinking and develop their own perceptions.
 It is at this stage, the learners are exposed to the rigour of the discipline of economics in a systematic way.